TerminalAddict/ta.com-website/_posts/2021-05-12-Making-a-Service-Worker-refresh-properly.md

 Notice that script tag that has type="module"?

 ## The Service Worker code
-Now, my understanding of service workers is probably just enough to get me in trouble, so I'd love to hear people feedback about this.
+Now, my understanding of service workers is probably just enough to get me in trouble, so I'd love to hear people's feedback about this.

 So, here goes ...
 {% highlight javascript %}